Care Bears: 2019 relaunch

 In May 2018, an advertisement showcased at the Licensing Expo (a licensing trade show) showcased new redesigns of the Care Bears.
 Eventually, this was confirmed by the then-rebranded Cloudco Entertainment in September 2018, when they announced they would be making a new television series, titled Care Bears: Unlock the Magic.
 For the first time in a Care Bears series, the setting is set outside of Care-a-Lot in a mysterious world known as the Silver Lining, populated by creatures known as the Whiffles.
-The main 5 Bears for this incarnation were Grumpy, Cheer, Share, Funshine and Good Luck, with the series also featuring the main Whiffle character known as Dibble, serving as "the team's newest pet and companion".
+The main five Bears for this incarnation are Grumpy, Cheer, Share, Funshine and Good Luck, with the series also featuring the main Whiffle character known as Dibble, serving as "the team's newest pet and companion".

 The series premiered on the Boomerang premium streaming service on February 1, 2019; however, the first episode was released on January 28, 2019.
 The series order included 48 11-minute regular episodes, two 22-minute specials and 20 shorts.

 For the 2019 International Day of the Girl, humanitarian organization CARE had celebrities design one-of-a-kind Care Bears and place them up for auction to benefit the charity.
 Sophia Bush based Justice Bear on Ruth Bader Ginsburg.

-In 2020, Basic Fun! released a new Care Bears line of toys in the United States, United Kingdom and Canada.
+In 2020, Basic Fun released a new Care Bears line of toys in the United States, the United Kingdom, Australia and Canada.
+In 2024, Basic Fun filed for Chapter 11 bankruptcy protection.
+The company will use bankruptcy proceedings to repay its creditors while remaining in operation.

+In 2022, the franchise celebrated its 40th anniversary.

+On October 16, 2024, WildBrain announced the production of The Care Berry Switch, a forty-four minute special that crosses over with Strawberry Shortcake.

+On June 5, 2025, it was announced that a live-action/animated film based on the franchise was put into development at Warner Bros.
+Pictures, with Josh Greenbaum being announced as director.